 In summer 2021 we’re hoping to explore nearby to the villa in order to reveal more of Caerau and Ely’s prehistoric and Roman heritage.
 We’ll be needing your help to unearth those stories from the past, so look out for ways to get involved in the new year.
 In the meantime, CAER Studio guest artist Charlotte Granjon, has created this amazing T-shirt design based on Ely Roman Villa, which is now available as a limited-edition exclusive T-shirt.

-Perfect for a Christmas present, all contributions will go to help us continue our work exploring the archaeology of Caerau and Ely.
+All contributions will go to help us continue our work exploring the archaeology of Caerau and Ely.

 Payment can be made by cash or card when collecting the pre-ordered T-shirt from the Dusty Forge between 9am and 4pm Monday – Thursday.